 - Contact Us

-By now, you should have received an email with your summer semester registration day and time for each semester registration period.
+You will receive a time ticket with a registration day and time for each semester registration period.
 This is your time ticket and it represents the first day and time you may register for classes in your division.
-For example, on April 1, the first group of upper level part-time students will register for evening classes only.
-You can register for classes after your time ticket “opens” until it closes that day, but you lose your priority for classes if you don’t register as close to that time as possible.
+You can register for classes after your time ticket “opens” until it closes at midnight that day, but you lose your priority for classes if you don’t register as close to that time as possible.
 Please note which classes you may register for in each section of the registration schedule for Spring 2015 classes:

 The CRN for each course is listed in PioneerWeb (see registration instructions below) and also on https://myweb.du.edu/.